 COP26 Diary: Unexpected grief at the loss of my cousin and Aboriginal Pastor, Brian Lampton

 COP26 Diary: 'I hate being treated like a dumb blackfellow!'

 COP26 Diary: A David and Goliath battle for First Nations peoples, and meeting Twiggy Forrest

-Our “spiritual eyes need to be healthy” to work through so many challenging issues when it comes to these negotiations that ‘promise’ to fulfil our present and future dreams, visions and aspirations.
-What does that old proverb say?
-“Without a vision, the people perish.”
-Perhaps a vision designed by unhealthy eyes will produce a body and a vision that is full of darkness.
+Our “spiritual eyes need to be healthy” to work through so many challenging issues when it comes to our present and future dreams and aspirations.

 Ray Minniecon is a descendant of the Kabi Kabi nation and the Gurang Gurang nation of south-east Queensland.
 He is also a descendant of the South Sea Islander people, with deep and abiding connections to the people of Ambrym Island.
 He leads Scarred Tree, an Aboriginal, Torres Strait and Australian South Sea Islander ministry based in St John’s Glebe, Sydney.